mohammadsen/SYSC3010_L1G1/TestScripts/FinalTestPlan.md

 # Raspberry Pi Mic + Speaker
 	-Copy and Paste commands From RaspiHarware.txt
+	- The audio file that is created should be a recording of your voice

 # PIR motion sensor HardWare
 	-Run [pirSensor_hardwareTest.py](Test Scripts)